 Research shows that children learn best in stimulating environments with well-trained and well-educated teachers and caregivers.
 Because the early years are the most important time in a child’s development, the higher the quality of early care and education children receive, the more children benefit.
-A QRIS program creates a collaborative system to continually improve the overall quality of early care and education.

 The QRIS Consortium is a partnership between